 We will only visit adult children if they live within a 30 mile radius.
-If outside of this, send a letter.
-If there is no response to the letter then follow up with a telephone call.
+If outside of this, they may be contacted by letter, email or telephone depending on the arrangements agreed and facilitated by the prospective adopter.

 What are we Checking?

 Child Protection matters and the ability to parent.

 What if they Refuse to?

 Where it is not possible to make contact with an adult child or ex partner, or where they refuse to provide information, a Team Manager will make a decision regarding the requirement to undertake a risk assessment or additional references in order to inform a recommendation regarding the applicants' suitability to adopt.

 It is agreed that visiting a grandparent or significant other should be a standard part of the assessment if they are likely to be involved as a major support or if there are concerns re: extended family.

 To write to current employers, use the standard reference request form with an accompanying letter.
 In addition, contact the previous employer if that employment was in a caring profession with children or vulnerable adults.

 Headteachers/Nursery Teachers/Health Visitors